-1. On Friday, South Korea reported 507 new COVID-19 cases, with the number of daily new cases remaining in the 500s for the third consecutive day.
+3. On Thursday, South Korea reported 540 new COVID-19 cases, with the number of daily new cases remaining in the 500s for a second day.

 4. The KDCA announced third-quarter vaccine plans to reach its goal of vaccinating 36 million people by September, which includes people in their 50s to begin receiving their first shots in late July, and those aged between 18 and 49 in mid-August.

 5. Health authorities in South Korea reiterated today that tourists vaccinated overseas will not be exempt and must still go through a two-week quarantine upon entry.